AlessioRepetto/agriclimate-intelligence/notebooks/README.md

 gcloud auth application-default login
 ```

-The authenticated account must have permission to read the relevant Cloud Storage objects and BigQuery tables.
+The authenticated account must have permission to read the required Google Cloud Storage objects and BigQuery tables.

-Never place credentials or service-account keys in notebook cells.
+Never place credentials or service-account keys inside notebook cells.

 ## Local project layout

-When local CSV alternatives are used, the expected structure is:
+When local alternatives are used, the expected structure is:

 ```text
 agriclimate-intelligence/